kamilazdybal/kamilazdybal.github.io/_posts/2019-03-05-everything-was-created-in-a-big-bang.md

 # Everything was created in a Big Bang

-Two-dimensional plane of an immense density started to expand in an exponential rate.
+Two-dimensional plane of immense density started to expand in an exponential rate.
 The Universe increased its volume, creating new space and maintaining a constant amount of matter inside.
-During the enormous inflation, the primordial plasma of tiny irregularities started to arrange itself into distinguishable collections of matter.
+During the enormous inflation, the primordial plasma of tiny granular irregularities started to arrange itself into distinguishable collections of matter.

 Smaller object were first created, which expanded, forming larger Galaxies.